How is cancer treated?

 - stem cell or bone marrow treatments – allow high doses of anti-cancer treatment to be given or are used to give the person a new immune system to fight the cancer

 You may also be given supportive treatments to treat side effects.
 Supportive treatments include:

 - treatments to treat or reduce the risk of infection

 - bone strengthening treatments

-Some people use complementary therapies, such as massage or relaxation therapies in addition to, conventional medical treatments.
+Some people use complementary therapies, such as massage or relaxation therapies, as well as conventional medical treatments.
 Complementary therapies do not claim to treat cancer.
 But, some people may use them to boost their physical or emotional health or to relieve symptoms or side effects.
 Always tell your doctor if you are thinking about using complementary therapies.
 Although many are safe to use alongside conventional treatment, some may not be suitable.

 Surgery is one of the main treatments for cancer and can be used for lots of reasons.
-Surgery can be used:
+Surgery can be used to:

-- to restore parts of the body (e.g. breast reconstruction)
+- restore parts of the body (for example breast reconstruction)

 Surgery can cure many cancers.

 The type of surgery you have will depend on the cancer that is treated.
 Your doctor or nurse can give you specific information about your surgery.